axonivy-market/pattern-demos/pattern-demos-product/README.md

 This demonstration illustrates how to enhance the functionality of the PrimeFaces InputText widget in two ways: by refining the logic of its existing methods and by introducing new methods to the widget.

+### Components

+This demo shows a pattern to allow referencing a parent owned object in one or more child components.

+It uses Java based controllers which offer more flexibility than Ivy processes in complex UI scenarios.

+One object (in this example the `ParentCtrl`) owns a business object and implements a specific holder interface (in this example the `PersonHolder`) which allows getting and setting of the `Person` business object.
+Other controllers are created by the `ParentCtrl` and get a reference to the `ParentCtrl` (who is the `PersonHolder`).
+Therefore both controllers have access to the
+`Person`.
+This way a change in the component will automatically be reflected in the parent as well and vice versa.
+Note, that the automatic update will work even when a new instance of the `Person` is set by any component.

+Java controllers and similar patterns can be used for many complex situations (e.g. inheritance).

+### Parallel Tasks

+The parallel tasks pattern is designed to manage multiple concurrent tasks that are initiated by a signal and need to be coordinated to ensure completion before the main process continues.
+It incorporates administrative oversight to handle exceptions or delays, empowering admins to decide the next steps.

+#### Key Features

+* Signal triggering: Launches multiple subprocesses simultaneously using a signal.

+* Concurrent execution: Runs these subprocesses in parallel for efficiency.

+* Completion synchronization: Pauses the main process until all parallel tasks are complete.

+* Error handling: Includes an AdminTask mechanism for manual intervention in case of delays or failures.

+#### Demo Scenario
+The included demo illustrates a practical use case:
+* A main process sends a signal to trigger several parallel tasks.

+* These tasks execute concurrently, simulating real-world workloads.

+* The main process waits for all tasks to finish or allows an admin to skip stalled tasks via an admin task interface.

+This demo provides a foundation to understand and adapt the pattern to your own requirements.

+#### Get Started
+Explore the demo to see the Parallel Tasks pattern in action.
+Customize it to fit your specific use case, leveraging its robust concurrency and error-handling capabilities.

 ## Setup

 This component is a repository for valuable patterns and demos.
 Typically they must be adapted to your